FAIR Local Search Guide

 Start with Albuquerque, then widen to New Mexico

-• Open the Albuquerque directory filter for local inspection, estate access, or metro-area scheduling.
+• Use the Albuquerque filter for local inspection, estate access, or metro-area scheduling.

-• Use the New Mexico directory when the city shortlist does not show enough art, antique, or personal property depth.
+• Use the New Mexico directory if the local list is too thin for art, antiques, furniture, or personal property.

-• Use FAIR match when the collection spans several categories or has a legal, insurance, donation, or estate deadline.
+• Use FAIR match if the assignment crosses categories or has an estate, insurance, donation, divorce, or deadline-sensitive use.

 Define tangible personal property before requesting quotes

-• List the object categories and approximate item count before asking for fees.
+• List the categories and approximate item count before asking for fees.

-• Separate high-value art, uncommon antiques, rare books, rugs, silver, jewelry, or specialized collectibles from general household inventory.
+• Separate higher-risk items from general contents: art, uncommon antiques, rare books, rugs, silver, jewelry, or specialized collectibles.

-• State whether the assignment is for estate, insurance, donation, divorce, sale planning, collection management, or advisory review.
+• Say the intended use upfront: estate, insurance, donation, divorce, sale planning, collection management, or advisory review.

 Choose local inspection or specialist review

-• Choose local inspection for whole estates, large furniture, fragile antiques, and files requiring on-site documentation.
+• Choose local inspection for whole estates, large furniture, fragile antiques, and files that need on-site documentation.

-• Choose specialist review for higher-value art, attribution-sensitive objects, unusual collectibles, or categories outside a local profile specialty.
+• Choose specialist review for higher-value art, attribution-sensitive objects, unusual collectibles, or categories outside the local profile.

-• Use a hybrid path when local condition notes and specialist market analysis are both needed.
+• Use a hybrid path when you need local condition notes plus specialist market analysis.

 Compare transparent fee terms